 Foodservice Utility Carts Buying Guide

 From bussing tables to transporting cleaning equipment at end of shift, stocking product, and transferring food from freezers and fridges to kitchen appliances, utility service carts are a must for any kitchen.
 They're also great for hotel room service, replenishing buffets, or stocking shelves.
-So, it should come as no surprise that you'll be needing one or more for your foodservice venue.

-Types of Utility Carts Used in Foodservice
+Where Utility Carts Are Used In Foodservice

 First and most important, you need to ask yourself what you'll be using the utility cart for and how will it help you in your day-to-day business.
 By narrowing down how different operations rely on commercial utility carts you'll be able to see how they can be used for your establishment.

-Kitchens rely on utility service carts for moving food from one area to another, but they also serve a wider range of uses from receiving product and transporting it to shelves, freezers, and refrigerators to transferring food from one end of the kitchen to the other or back of house to front of house, or visa versa.
+Commercial kitchens rely on utility service carts for moving food from one area to another, but they also serve a wider range of uses from receiving product and transporting it to shelves, freezers, and refrigerators to transferring food from one end of the kitchen to the other or back of house to front of house, or visa versa.
 In a pinch, utility carts can also be a portable kitchen island.

-Bussing – restaurant utility carts are great for bussing tables.
+Restaurant utility carts are great for bussing tables.
 Some are specifically made for bussing and come with buckets or can be purchased separately.
 There are also additional accessories like flatware boxes and wastebaskets available.

-Transport – utility carts can transport everything from dishes to cutlery, prepared food, and menu prep from one area to another in the kitchen.
+Utility carts can transport everything from dishes to cutlery, prepared food, and menu prep from one area to another in the kitchen.
 They're great for putting pots, pans, and dishes into service areas or storage.
 There are so many creative ways to use these carts for transporting as well.

-Utility Cart Capacity
+Utility Cart Sizes - Measurements and Weight Capacity

 Capacity for a utility cart means the weight capacity or load capacity.
 If the weight capacity of a utility cart is 400 lb, that cart can hold a total of 400 lb.
 Remember when considering total load capacity of a cart that the load should be evenly distributed over all of its shelves for safety but also for the durability of your cart.